danglenzig/GameDesignPatternsProject/README.md

 When an enemy dies, it raises `OnEnemyDied`, which `EnemyFactory` handles by calling `Recycle()` on the matching `Enemy` and marking it inactive so it can be reused later.
 This pattern is a natural fit for a swarm game where enemies are constantly being created and destroyed, because it avoids frequent heap allocations and keeps performance more predictable as the swarm grows.

+The `Recycle()` mechanism serves a dual purpose: in addition to all the benefits inherent to the pool pattern, it also scales up the game difficulty with gameplay time.
+The `EnemyFactory` spawns new enemies at a fixed rate (currently tuned to one enemy every 2 seconds).
+When bees "die" (either by kamizaze or player attack) those enemies automatically appear as new enemies in addition to those being spawned at a constant rate.

 ## Composition
 While this project does not use a full entity–component system, it does lean on simple components via composition.
 The `Player` is a `GameObject` that owns an `FSM` for behavior/state transitions and a `PlayerAnimator` for visuals.
 The FSM decides *what* the player is doing (IDLE, WALKING, ATTACKING, REACTING), while the animator decides *how it looks* (which sprite sequence to play and when to loop or finish).